 She looked around the ruined room and sighed.

 "Come now, we have a lot to see to here."

 Tatsuo glanced once more through the broken wall, then slowly rose and followed the lady elder out of the room.

 "Do you sense anything?"
-Renji asked Torio, as the three flash stepped back into the central Seireitei.
+Tetsuya asked Torio, as the four flash stepped back into the central Seireitei.

 "No," said the attendant, "But it is probably a good thing in that if we could sense him easily, then that awful hollow could too."